wagov/wasocshared/onboarding/baseline-event-ingestion.md

 ### 5.1 Microsoft Sentinel Detection Pack

-The WA SOC has curated a pack of over 80 [analytics rules](https://learn.microsoft.com/en-us/azure/sentinel/detect-threats-built-in) from [the unified Microsoft Sentinel and Microsoft 365 Defender repository](https://github.com/Azure/Azure-Sentinel) for rapid deployment (last updated Feb 2023):
+The WA SOC has curated a pack of over 100 [analytics rules](https://learn.microsoft.com/en-us/azure/sentinel/detect-threats-built-in) from [the unified Microsoft Sentinel and Microsoft 365 Defender repository](https://github.com/Azure/Azure-Sentinel) for rapid deployment (last updated Feb 2023):

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fwagov.github.io%2Fwasocshared%2Fonboarding%2Fwasoc-sentinel-rules-deployment.json)

+*The ARM template can be deployed multiple times to install new and update existing rules.
+Rules deployed from this template will be updated in place, however there may be duplicate rules over time (it's worth scanning the names of analytics rules within a workspace, and removing the least recently modified ones after a deployment with the same name).
+Best practice is also to ensure any locally customised rules within your workspace have a prefix (to simplify distinguishing from externally sourced content).*

 ![Mitre Mapping](../images/wasoc-analytics-mitre.png)